 Venture Round in 2000

-AccessLine Communications is a provider of hosted communications and managed voice services, primarily catering to small and medium businesses.
-Founded in 1983 and based in the United States, the company offers a comprehensive suite of cloud business applications that integrate essential IT services, including digital business phone systems, conferencing, voicemail, fax-to-email, toll-free numbers, and virtual receptionist solutions.
-AccessLine also delivers specialized industry solutions tailored for sectors such as construction, financial services, healthcare, high tech, legal, and manufacturing.
-By focusing on providing flexible communication tools, AccessLine enables its customers and partners to concentrate on their core business activities.
-The company was acquired by Telanetix in 2007.
+AccessLine Communications is a provider of hosted communications and managed voice services, catering primarily to small and medium-sized businesses.
+Founded in 1983 and based in the United States, the company offers a comprehensive suite of cloud business applications that includes digital business phone services, conferencing, voicemail, fax-to-email services, and integrated messaging.
+Additionally, AccessLine Communications provides toll-free numbers and virtual receptionist services, enabling clients to streamline their communication processes.
+The company also specializes in tailored solutions for various industries, including construction, financial services, healthcare, high technology, legal, and manufacturing.
+AccessLine Communications aims to empower its customers and partners by allowing them to concentrate on their core business operations.

 OptiMight Communications